HLA-B*5801 Genotype, Allopurinol Hypersensitivity, Blood

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Positivity for HLA-B*5801 confers risk for hypersensitivity to allopurinol
+Positivity for HLA-B*58:01 confers increased risk for hypersensitivity to allopurinol.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances